luontola/extformatter/README.txt

 2. Change <idea.home> in profiles.xml to point to the IDEA install location.

-3. Run the command "mvn clean package assembly:assembly" in the project's root source directory.
-On successive calls you may use the "mvn-assemble.bat" script which operates in offline mode.
+3. Run the command "mvn clean package" in the project's root source directory.
+   You may also use the "mvn-assemble.bat" script.

-4. Collect the *-bin.zip and *-src.zip files from the /target directory.
+4. Collect the ZIP files from /target and /extformatter-dist/target directories.

     RELEASING A NEW VERSION